Expensify/App/help/README.md

-# Welcome to the New Help site
+# Welcome to the Expensify Help site

 The content of the Expensify Help is mainly composed of HTML and Markdown files (also referred as `.md` files in the documentation).
 We use [Jekyll](https://jekyllrb.com/) to generate a static site from those HTML and Markdown files.